Ki-Reply-GmbH/helm-charts/docs/openbao-on-platform-mesh-local-setup.md

 kubectl get apiexport openbao.apeiro.dev -o yaml
 ```

 If the `latestResourceSchemas` field is empty, the sync agent hasn't populated it yet.
-Check the sync agent logs in **Terminal 1**:
+Check the sync agent logs in **Terminal 1 No KCP**:

 ```bash
 kubectl logs -n openbao-provider -l app=api-syncagent --tail=100